li231sd/Whiteboard/README.md

 This is a free open source Whiteboard!
 PLEASE NOTE THIS PRODEUCT IS STILL IN BETA AND WILL BE IMPORVED WITH TIME!
 :)

+PS.
+Nothing you write on the whiteboard will be recorded!